High Plains PIC Intern Expectations

 Travel

 Interns matched with High Plains PIC are expected to travel to other consortium sites several times during the internship year and therefore, must have access to reliable transportation.
-Interns are reimbursed for their travel between sites for required training experiences at the mileage rate of $0.53 per mile.
-The travel policy is included in the Intern Handbook and instructions on how to complete and submit the document to the University of Northern Colorado are provided during Orientation.
+Interns are reimbursed for their travel between sites for required training experiences at the mileage rate of $0.60 per mile.
+See travel policies on our policies page.